gmargonato/Machine_Learning_Projects/README.md

 ## Contributing

 If you have ideas for projects or improvements, feel free to contribute!
 Please fork the repository and create a pull request with your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).